 - Record through drawing or other media

-At least 5 GCSEs at Grade 9-5 including English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.
 You must provide a portfolio of your own Artwork at interview.

 There are seven subject areas to choose from.

 - Art, Craft and Design (combined areas of study)

 - Graphic Design